stefanodixon-ux/webMAN-MOD/README.md

 - Support for auto-map libsound.sprx from /dev_hdd0/tmp
 - Support for enable/disable noBD patch needed to remarry BD drive
 - Support for relink identical files in /dev_hdd0/GAMES and /dev_hdd0/game using /stat.ps3<path>&id=<title_id>?fast
-- Support for auto-change of random or specific wallpaper and VSH resources like backgrounds, themes, coldboot_*.ac3, lines.qrc, canyon.qrc, earth.qrc when system starts.
+- Support for auto-change of random or specific wallpaper and VSH resources like backgrounds, themes, impose, coldboot_*.ac3, lines.qrc, canyon.qrc, earth.qrc when system starts.
 - A comprehensive set of web commands and features for customization.
 Link in [Web Commands Documentation](https://www.psx-place.com/threads/webman-mod-web-commands.1508/)

 #### Stealth features
+- Automatic block of Sign In to PSN while CFW syscalls are enabled (thanks to DeViL303 for the modded screen).
 - Support for dumping and spoofing IDPS/PSID/act.dat
 - Support for automatic or manual removal of CFW syscalls and spoof console id (IDPS/PSID)
 - "Offline" mode (blocks some PSN/tracking servers) and automatic restore when CFW syscalls are removed.
 Game updates still work in this mode. (v1.33.03)